By Iris Craige, Assistant Director of Policy and Advocacy

 Over the past several years, Los Angeles has seen a growing number of homes sold to corporate landlords.
 These companies often operate through networks of LLCs and trusts, making it hard to see how much housing they actually control.
 On paper, they may look like many small landlords.
 In reality, they may own large portfolios across the city and county.

 SAJE has been tracking this issue for years.
-Through our research and work with tenants, we’ve seen how corporate ownership can drive rent increases, displacement, and building neglect in the quest to maximize profit for shareholders .
-When ownership is hidden, it’s harder to pinpoint who to hold accountable for repairs, illegal evictions, and rent increases, and it is tenants who pay the price.
+Through our research and work with tenants, we’ve seen how corporate ownership can drive rent increases, displacement, and building neglect in the quest to maximize profit for shareholders.
+When ownership is hidden, it’s harder to pinpoint who to hold accountable for repairs, illegal evictions, and rent increases, and it’s tenants who pay the price.

-This issue is not unique to L,A., and across the country corporate investors have expanded their presence in the housing market.
+This issue is not unique to L.A.; across the country corporate investors have expanded their presence in the housing market.
 In fact, the problem is so bad that even President Trump, a notorious slumlord (among other things), seems concerned.

-Here in LA, The Housing & Homelessness Committee instructed the Los Angeles Housing Department (LAHD) to begin tracking corporate ownership and landlord behavior (CF 23-0840) this past February.
+Here in L.A., the Housing and Homelessness Committee instructed the Los Angeles Housing Department (LAHD) to begin tracking corporate ownership and landlord behavior (CF 23-0840) this past February.
 Two additional motions introduced last week expand that effort.
-Together, these signal that the city is starting to take corporate consolidation seriously.
+Together, these moves signal that the city is starting to take corporate consolidation seriously.

 The committee instructed LAHD to:

-• Study how quickly landlords are expanding their portfolios, and how it relates to displacement
+- Study how quickly landlords are expanding their portfolios, and how that relates to displacement

-• Analyze landlord behavior, including complaints, violations, evictions and buyouts
+- Analyze corporate landlord behavior, including complaints, violations, evictions, and buyouts

-• Look at how investors acquire housing from distressed homeowners and small landlords
+- Look at how investors are acquiring housing from distressed homeowners and small landlords